ScanMountGoat/Smush-Material-Research/Material Parameters.md

 | default_black | Used as a base color map | 61 |

 ## Samplers
 Each texture parameter has a corresponding sampler parameter.
-The border color for texture filtering is black.
+The wrap modes should be set to Clamp to Border for border color to have an effect.

 | Param ID | Name | Description |
 | --- | --- | --- |